dhutapratama/docs/octane.md

 <a name="swoole"></a>
 ### Swoole

-If you plan to use the Swoole application server to serve your Laravel Octane application, you must install the Swoole PHP extension.
+If you plan to use the Swoole application server to serve your Lets Octane application, you must install the Swoole PHP extension.
 Typically, this can be done via PECL:

 ```shell
 pecl install swoole
 ```

 <a name="swoole-via-laravel-sail"></a>
-#### Swoole Via Laravel Sail
+#### Swoole Via Lets Sail

 > **Warning**
-> Before serving an Octane application via Sail, ensure you have the latest version of Laravel Sail and execute `./vendor/bin/sail build --no-cache` within your application's root directory.
+> Before serving an Octane application via Sail, ensure you have the latest version of Lets Sail and execute `./vendor/bin/sail build --no-cache` within your application's root directory.

-Alternatively, you may develop your Swoole based Octane application using [Laravel Sail](/docs/{{version}}/sail), the official Docker based development environment for Laravel.
-Laravel Sail includes the Swoole extension by default.
+Alternatively, you may develop your Swoole based Octane application using [Lets Sail](/docs/{{version}}/sail), the official Docker based development environment for Lets.
+Lets Sail includes the Swoole extension by default.
 However, you will still need to adjust the `supervisor.conf` file used by Sail to keep your application running.
 To get started, execute the `sail:publish` Artisan command:

 ```shell
 ./vendor/bin/sail artisan sail:publish